Old Time Tiny House Trailers

 This type of axle arrangement has been around for a very long time.
 If implemented correctly, it can be relatively stable, but, it must be done right, or the trailer can be quite unstable.
 The difference is in the details – as well as in the driving conditions.
 For a tiny house trailer that does not need to travel fast, this makes a pretty ideal way to support the house while minimizing the frame strength and weight requirements.

 I have not done the calculations, but I think this would be pretty interesting for a longer-ish tiny home.
 Perhaps, especially if it does not need to move very often (or ever).
 For some people, a deck-over design with lots of under-floor storage, may answer the Tiny House Size Quandary.
-It certainly reduces the beam size needs under the trailer, that’s for sure.
+It certainly reduces the beam size needs under the trailer, that is for sure.

 Also, the distribution of how weight is set in the trailer is much less important for stability.
 Wheels with a significant separation tend to help that a lot.
+I wonder how easy this is to level the trailer?

 The Tiny House Trailers Steering